NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

 See :numref:`tutorial` for more details.
 Many examples of this program are in :numref:`examples`.

-This tool will create a set of output files (:numref:`outputfiles`).
-Internally some of them will be GDAL VRT files, that is, plain text virtual mosaics of files created by individual processes, with the actual files in subdirectories;
-ASP and GDAL tools are able to use these virtual files in the same way as regular binary TIF files.
-The files in subdirectories are combined into a single file at the end of the run, and the subdirectories are deleted (option ``--keep-only``).

 See :numref:`pbs_slurm` for how to set up this tool for PBS and SLURM systems.

 This program operates only on single channel (grayscale) images.
 Multi-channel images need to first be converted to grayscale